wizardfree/tome/it-support-cert/index.md

 The latter consists of adequate wireless encryption and an overview of Wireshark, for an absolute introductory foray into **practical** network security it's not bad.

 As outlined above, the topics covered across the courses touched on many areas of IT, from binary arithmetic to OSI network layers to soft skills.

-Completing the course has given me a much firmer foundational knowledge of IT as much of what was covered I was aware of already or had covered already this is not a detriment however, as reinforcing this basic stuff gives a much stronger foundation for the more advanced stuff, as the old adage goes we walk before we may run.
+Completing the course has given me a much firmer foundational knowledge of IT as much of what was covered I was aware of already or had covered already.
+This is not a detriment however, as reinforcing this basic stuff gives a much stronger foundation for the more advanced stuff later on.
+As the old adage goes; we walk before we may run.

-Another unexpected but appreciated result of sticking with the courses to achieve the Certificate is a confidence in my own abilities when it comes to troubleshooting and the ability to learn new things efficiently, although perhaps this might just be the Google brainwashing taking hold.
+Another unexpected but appreciated result of sticking with the courses to achieve the Certificate is a confidence in my own abilities when it comes to troubleshooting and the ability to learn new things efficiently.

+Although perhaps this might just be the Google brainwashing taking hold.

-Overall, the course had some challenging moments (this could be due to my own folly however, as I will admit I seriously sped through some material), but the video explanations are adequate with plenty of additional reading and quizzes to ensure you've understood the content.
+Overall, the course had some challenging moments (this could be due to my own folly however, as I will admit to seriously speeding through some material), but the video explanations are adequate with plenty of additional reading and quizzes to ensure you've understood the content.

-Closing thoughts: As a primer for anyone looking to spin into IT or grab themselves the CompTIA A+ (aren't they the *same* thing?) the Specialization is a great tool for exposing yourself to the technologies used every day, everywhere (alright maybe not everywhere but hey it's pretty damn close).
+Closing thoughts: As a primer for anyone looking to spin into IT or grab themselves the CompTIA A+ (aren't they the *same* thing?) this Specialization is a great tool for exposing yourself to the technologies used every day, everywhere (alright maybe not everywhere but hey it's pretty damn close).

 An excerpt from the Specialization page on Coursera: